mrkkrp/markkarpov.com/tutorial/megaparsec.md

 `Stream` type class.
 This means that it may be used in conjunction with a lexing tool such as `alex`.

-Not to digress from our main topic by presenting how a stream of tokens could be generated with `alex`, we will assume it in the following form:
+So as not to digress from our main topic by presenting how a stream of tokens could be generated with `alex`, we will assume it has the following form:

 ```haskell
 {-# LANGUAGE LambdaCase        #-}